wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 Let's get started with Django!
 In this chapter, we'll be giving you an overview of the creation process .
 You'll be setting up a new project and a new web application.
-By the end of this chapter, you will have a simple Django-power webpage up and running!
+By the end of this chapter, you will have a simple Django-powered website up and running!

 ##Testing your Setup

-Let's start by checking that your Python and Django installations are correct, and are at the right versions for this tutorial.
+Let's start by checking that your Python and Django installations are correct for this tutorial.
 To do this, open a new terminal window and issue the following command, which tells you what Python version you have:

 {lang="text",linenos=off}
 	$ python --version

 The response should be something like: `2.7.10` or `3.5.1`, but any 2.7.5+ or 3.4+ versions of Python should work fine.
-If you need to upgrade or install Python go to the Section on installing software.
+If you need to upgrade or install Python go to the chapter on [setting up your system](#chapter-system-setup).

+If you are using a virtual environment, then ensure that you have activated it - if you don't remember how go back to our chapter on [virtual environments](#chapter-virtual-environments).

 After verifying your Python installation, check your Django installation.
 In your terminal window, run the Python interpreter by issuing the following command.